road racing information

 There are also Time Trials (both Individual and Team) which are races against the clock.
 You’ll either race on your own or with a small team; the best time wins.

 Registration at the start of each race will open at 5.30pm; all races start at 6pm!
+(Unless otherwise stated on the calendar.)

 To make sure races start on time, you must enter with the handicapper, John Eisner, by 8pm on the Wednesday before the race.
 Enter via SMS on 0428 503 437.
 Make sure you include your name, in case you’re not yet in his phone already.
 This must be completed by 8pm on the Wednesday before the race or you won’t get a start!